Atlantic County, New Jersey: Health and police services

 AtlantiCare is the largest non-casino employer, with a staff of over 5,500 people over five counties, established in 1993 by the Atlantic City Medical Center Board of Governors.
 Atlantic City Hospital opened in 1898, becoming Atlantic City Medical Center in 1973.
 Two years later, the hospital built its Mainland Division in Pomona.
 AtlantiCare has also opened four urgent care centers.
 In 1928, Dr. Charles Ernst and Dr. Frank Inksetter built Atlantic Shores Hospital and Sanitarium in Somers Point as a private institute for the treatment of alcohol and drug dependency.
 In 1940, citizens turned the facility into the not-for-profit Shore Medical Center, which has expanded over time to add more beds and units.

 In 1840, the first county jail opened in Mays Landing, designed by Thomas Ustick Walter, who also designed the U.S. Capital building.
 This facility was replaced by newer facilities in 1932, 1962, and the current Gerard L. Gormley Justice Facility in 1985, which can hold 1,000 inmates.
-The facility has controlled by the Atlantic County Department of Public Safety since 1987.
+The facility has been controlled by the Atlantic County Department of Public Safety since 1987.